HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

 The median page, on mobile, has increased image weight by 1KB to 17KB.
 At the upper end of the chart however, at the 90th percentile we see an increase of 67KB on mobile and 42KB on desktop.
-As in 2021, the weight on mobile is consistently lower on mobile, an indication that developers are trying to serve smaller images to mobile contexts.
+As in 2021, the weight is consistently lower on mobile, an indication that developers are trying to serve smaller images to mobile contexts.

 ### Pixel size of images in CSS